-Servant type leadership is grounded in the belief that leaders should lead from their strengths, which are then used to empower others.
-Servant type leaders are people who are always looking for ways to uplift others and support them in their career paths.
+Servant-type leadership is grounded in the belief that leaders should lead from their strengths, which are then used to empower others.
+Servant-type leaders are people who are always looking for ways to uplift others and support them in their career paths.

 “You manage things, you lead people.” – Rear Adm.
 Grace Murray Hopper

 Autocratic leadership is a type of leadership in which an individual leader has absolute power, and subordinates are expected to follow orders without question.
-With this type of leadership, leaders can enforce their authoritarian beliefs and policies to the group.
+With this type of leadership, leaders can enforce their authoritarian beliefs and policies on the group.
 This style of leadership is often seen in totalitarian countries, such as North Korea and Saudi Arabia.